miky-rola/miky-rola/README.md

 - 👋 Hi, I’m @miky-rola
-- 👀 I’m interested in learning everything python and anything interesting
+- 👀 I’m interested in learning everything python and rust
-- 💞️ I’m looking to collaborate on any python
+- 💞️ I’m looking to collaborate on any python and Rust project
 - 📫 How to reach me on email mikyrola8@gmail.com
 - ⚡ Fun fact: I love to share my ideas and also learn from people who know more than I do